 Even before I could read, I've loved books.
 Early favorites have included Dr. Seuss, then the Hardy Boys, Sherlock Holmes, Alistair MacLean, and more recently, David McCullough, Marilynne Robinson, George Herbert, and C. S. Lewis.
 So, having enjoyed this intake for so long, it has been a privilege to begin putting words back onto the page for others.

-Scroll down to explore these FOUr book options:
+Scroll down to explore these Five book options:

 Pass It On: A Proverbs Journal for the Next Generation

 This power-packed book is “radical” in more ways than you might think!
 It is “radical” in the sense of the original meaning of the word, “going to the root or origin.”
 The Radical Book for Kids will take children on a fascinating journey into the ancient roots of the Christian faith.
 But it’s also “radical” in the more modern sense of being revolutionary.
 Kids read about men and women who learned to trust Jesus and stand for him—displaying radical faith—even when everything seemed against them.

 But The Radical Book for Kids is also “radical”—meaning fun or cool—in the eyes of a child.
 Kids read about ancient weapons (and how to make one), learn about jewels, create pottery, discover ancient languages, use secret codes, locate stars, tell time using the sun, play a board game that’s 3,000 years old—and more.

 Check out the table of contents, skip around, or read straight through.
 However a child chooses to explore it, The Radical Book for Kids will open new vistas for their imagination and help to make straight paths for their feet.